Saturday, June 14, 2025

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.

-Bearish sentiment for SPX retreated to a weak Buy.
+Bearish sentiment for SPX remains near a weak Sell.

 III.
 Options Open Interest

 Using Thur closing OI, remember that further out time frames are more likely to change over time, and that closing prices are more likely to be effected.
 Delta hedging may occur as reinforcement, negative when put support is broken or positive when call resistance is exceeded.
-This week I will look out thru Apr 25.
+This week I will look out thru June 6.
 A text overlay is used for extreme OI to improve readability, P/C is not changed.
-Also, this week includes a look at GDX, TLT & IBIT for Mar exp.
 A new addition is added for OI $ amounts with breakeven pts (BE) where call & put $ amounts cross.
 Note multiply OI$ by 100 for shares/contract.

 IV.
 Technical / Other

 The following uses barcharts.com as a source and discusses S&P futures (ES) as a third venue of stock sentiment in addition to options and ETFs.
 The non-commercial/commercial spread represents a LT bearish sentiment (dumb money/smart money) indicator.
 As explained in investopedia, commercial investors (red) are institutions and are smart money, while non-commercials (green) are speculators such as hedge funds and are dumb money.
 Here is the current barchart graph for the S&P 500 (top) and trader positions (1st bot) with positives as net longs and negatives as net shorts.
 Bearish sentiment is represented by the spread and is positive if red > green (Buy) and negative if green > red (Sell).
-ES (SPX) bearish remains neutral at -0.0 SD, NQ (NDX) bearish sentiment remains at a weak Sell at -1.25 SD, YM (DJIA) is neutral at 0.0 SD.
+ES (SPX) bearish sentiment remains positive at 0.25 SD, NQ (NDX) bearish sentiment declined below neutral at -0.75 SD, YM (DJIA) is more negative at -0.5 SD.

 Click dropdown list to select from the following options: